What is responsive web design, and why does it matter for your author website?

 This means that any content you add to your website – text, images, buttons and other elements – will automatically resize depending on the size of the screen they are being viewed on.

 What this also means is that on a small laptop screen your site will look (slightly) different than on a large desktop.
-And it will look even more different on an iPhone.
+And it will look even more different on a mobile phone.

 Sometimes when I send websites to clients for their feedback, I get comments back such as: ‘Can we make sure the title of my novel doesn’t break over two lines in the header?’ and ‘I can’t see the whole of the banner image when I look at my site on mobile – can you fix it?’